 This tutor changed the way I saw math.

-He explained it as a puzzle that I needed to solve.
-We stopped when I didn’t understand something, but we never spent too much time on areas I was confident in.
+My tutor explained math as a puzzle that I needed to solve.
+We stopped when I didn’t understand something, but we never spent too much time on areas in which I was confident.
 In those sessions, I began to discover that I do, in fact, really like solving math problems.
 I just didn’t like the previous teaching methods I had become accustomed to.

 Of course, I don’t like solving trivial worksheets.
 And I don’t like lagging behind in a course where I don’t understand anything.
 But I love solving challenging problems when I’m given the opportunity to work in my own way, at my own pace.

 Math is a widely disliked subject.
 If I tell people I’m a math major, most give me a mildly disgusted look.